PimenoffV/GIN_analysis/README.md

 # GIN_validation
-graphical independence network (GIN) analysis documentation (Pimenoff and Cleries 2021).
+Graphical independence network (GIN) analysis documentation (Pimenoff V. and Cleries R, 2021).

 A GIN model was fitted to an observed data (OD) (N=126) to generate a synthetic target population (TP) of 10,000 individuals (hpvsimTP.txt), and resampling from this TP we created the simulated large database.
 The TP included 17 HPV types, the variables.
 For validation purposes, each HPV type of the TP with those obtained from generating a synthetic dataset obtained by applying SynSamGIN to a 500 subset of data sampled from the TP in the three sample size scenarios (SCs).